Terrele/SQL_Project/README.md

 I believe this would be better in the real world scenario, there would be much less missing and null data, we would come up with the data ourselves and have a much deeper understanding of what our table and columns are trying to return.
 In the real world, you can also ask the person that created the table what they are looking for.

 2. Not being able to update the table.
 I find it much more difficult to work with data without being able to update the table with clean values as I go along.
+Using Select query is like doing everything all at once while updating the table is like working step by step.

 ## Future Goals
 1. Fully understand the data.